 The Vice Chair shall assume the duties of the Chair in case of the Chair's absence or temporary disability.
-In the case of the death or resignation of the Chair, the Vice Chair shall become Acting Chair and serve in that capacity until the next meeting of the Assembly when an election for the office of Chair shall be held to fill the unexpired term.
-In the case of the death or resignation of the Chair, if the office of the Vice Chair is vacant, the Secretary shall also serve as Acting Chair and remain in that capacity until the next meeting of the Assembly when an election for the offices of Chair and Vice Chair shall be held to fill the unexpired terms.
-Other vacancies in the Executive Committee that occur between elections will be filled by appointment by majority of the remaining members of the Executive Committee, provided that any vacancy in the immediate past Chair shall be filled by a former Chair.
+In the case of the death or resignation of the Chair, the Vice Chair shall become Acting Chair and serve in that capacity until the next regularly scheduled election for the office of Chair.
+The Acting Chair shall serve on the Executive Committee of the AAUP Council without vote.
+In the case of the death or resignation of the Chair, if the office of the Vice Chair is vacant, the Secretary shall also serve as Acting Chair and remain in that capacity until the next regularly scheduled election for the office of Chair.
+Other vacancies in the Executive Committee that occur between elections shall be filled by appointment by majority of the remaining members of the Executive Committee, provided that any vacancy in the immediate past Chair shall be filled by a former Chair.

 The Secretary and the Treasurer shall perform the duties usually associated with those offices.
 The At Large Member elected in even-numbered years shall be responsible for assisting and coordinating Government Relations activities in the state conferences.
 The At Large Member elected in odd numbered years shall be responsible for assisting and coordinating Academic Freedom and Tenure activities in the state conferences.

 The Chair shall appoint a nominating committee, consisting of members from at least three different state conferences.
 Members of the Executive Committee may not serve on the Nominating committee.